vcvpaiva/Encyclopedia/README.md

-## Encyclopedia of Proof Systems
+## Encyclopedia of Deductive Systems

-This is a collaborative and open Encyclopedia of Proof Systems.
+This is a fork of the collaborative and open [Encyclopedia of Proof Systems]().

+The goal is to have only some of the systems in the original encyclopedia:

+   * NJ, NK (Gentzen-Prawitz style, propositional only)
+   * LJ, LK, Maehara-Dragalin, FIL
+   * CLL, ILL, one-sided CLL, FILL
+   * IK, CK, IS4, CS4, modal cubes (classical and constructive)
+   * Barendregt’s cube and Dowek’s `windrose

+(maybe even fewer)

 It is licensed according to a Creative Commons license:

 [![License](http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).

-### Contributing

-If you would like to contribute, please check the [submission instructions](http://proofsystem.github.io/Encyclopedia/).

 ### Citing

-If you would like to cite the whole encyclopaedia, please use the following BibTeX entry:
+If you would like to cite the whole original encyclopaedia, please use the following BibTeX entry:

     @book{EPS,
       title = {Towards an Encyclopaedia of Proof Systems},